June 17-22, 2024 Monday evening – Saturday morning after breakfast

 - Copy of Tom’s Book Create Better Photos

 Nearest Airport: Nome, Alaska.
 Alaska Airlines offers regular 737 jet service to Nome from Anchorage, Alaska.

 Know Before You Go: Rated Moderate.
-This workshop requires walking from 1-3 miles per day on uneven and moist terrain.
+This workshop requires walking up to 1 mile per day on spongy, uneven terrain.
 A wildlife lens is recommended.